WeiShaoD/neuroimage-menu/docs/source/SPM/SPM_Automation/automation_2.rst

 .. image:: Contrast_Manager.PNG

 Editing the Matlab file
 ^^^^^^^^^^^^^^^^^^^^^^^

-The Batch module we have just created is specific to sub-08: We have used sub-08’s images and timing files, and the results will only apply to sub-08.
-If you clicked on the green Go button, it would run all of the preprocessing and model estimation steps in one go.
-With a few adjustments, however, we can adapt this module to all of the other subjects in our study.
+The Batch module we have just created is specific to sub-03 so that we have used sub-03’s images and timing files, and the results will only apply to sub-03. we can click the gree ``Go`` button to run and test the script.
+More importantly, after a few adjustments, we can adapt this script to all of the rest subjects in this study.

-First, we need to save the modules into a Matlab script.
-Click on File -> Save Batch and Script, and label the file RunPreproc_1stLevel.
-Save it to the Flanker directory that contains all of your subjects.
+First of all, we need to save the modules into a Matlab script.
+Click on File -> Save Batch and Script, and label the file BART_runprproc.
+Save it to the BART directory that contains all of your subjects.
 This will create a Matlab script file that you can open in the Matlab window.

-From the Matlab terminal, navigate to the Flanker directory which contains the RunPreproc_1stLevel.m script, and type

-To adapt this file so that it can analyze any subject, we will need to make the following edits:
+Open the Matlab terminal, navigate to the BART directory which contains the BART_runprproc.m script, Open it by type open BART_runproc.m from the matlab terminal.
+We will need to make the following
+edits:

-1 Replace the number “08” with a variable containing a different subject number on each instance of a for-loop;
+1 Replace the subject number “03” with a variable containing a different subject number on each instance of a for-loop;

-2 Replace the username (in this case, “ajahn”) with a variable pointing to the username of whichever machine is currently being used.
+2 Replace the username (“wshao”) with a variable pointing to the username of whichever machine name is currently being used by you.

+3 change the input directory accordingly to fit in your machine

-These two changes will allow us to place the existing code in a for-loop which will run over a set of numbers indicating each subject in the study.
+These three changes will allow us to place the existing code in a for-loop which will run over a set of numbers indicating each subject in the study.

 At the beginning of the script, type the following code::

-  subjects = [01 02]; % Replace with a list of all of the subjects you wish to analyze
+  subjects = [01 02 03 04 05 06 07 08 09 10 11 12 13 14 15 16]; % Replace with a list of all of the subjects you wish to analyze

   user = getenv('USER'); % Will return the username for OSX operating systems